-Intuitively, the translation in voxels is identified by rounding the translation from the initial coordinate frame to the current ego-centric coordinate frame.
-Since the translation is rounded to an integer, an offset $o_t$ must be maintained to map coordinates from the ego-centric frame to the local map.
-Points must also be rotated by $R_t$ to match the orientation of the initial pose.
+Intuitively, the translation in voxels of the local map is identified by rounding the translation from the initial coordinate frame to the current ego-centric coordinate frame.
+Since the local map translation is rounded to an integer, an offset $s_t$ must be maintained to transform input point clouds from the ego-centric frame to the local map frame.
+Points must also be rotated by $R_t$ to match the orientation of the initial position.
 This approach requires minimal computational overhead and removes any approximation to ensure reliability.